Table of Contents

 But cloud banking is quickly becoming a baseline requirement for the future of open banking and consumer-directed finance.

-Why Is Cloud Banking the Next Logical Step for Banks and Canadian Financial Institutions?
+Why Are Cloud Banking Services the Next Logical Step for Banks and Canadian Financial Institutions?

 That ability to simply turn on and off access to additional computing resources improves an institution’s ability to conduct rapid testing and explore entirely new product development initiatives—two core elements that have the potential to drive financial innovation.
 After all, if a new development initiative fails, banks can simply remove their provisioned on-demand resources and move on to the next initiative with much less consideration for the upfront capital spent on physical servers and hardware.